NurulIslam96/Quizzy-Pop-Client/README.md

 # QUIZZY POP

-This Project is created using ReactJS and Tailwind.
+This Project was created using ReactJS and Tailwind.

 ## Live Website Link